 Gradual Room-by-Room Exploration

 At first, your cats should be kept in a single room with all their basic supplies in it.
 You can then allow your cats to gradually explore their new surroundings.
 Start with one new room and gradually expand their access to other areas of the house over time.
-Supervise their explorations initially, providing encouragement and positive reinforcement.
+Supervise their explorations initially, providing encouragement and positive experiences.

 Remember, patience is key during this adjustment period.
 How fast you go really depends on your individual cats so there isn’t a set timeline for exactly how to do this.
 If your cats tend to be more high stress or anxious in general, go slower.
 If you start noticing any concerning behavior changes during the introduction, that also indicates you’ll want to take a few steps back to reassess what’s happening.